dotnettools/SharpGrabber/README.md

 </details>

-## SharpGrabber.Desktop 3.3
+## SharpGrabber.Desktop
-- It uses every package mentioned above and supports all of the mentioned providers!
+### Version 3.3
+- Grabs from every source supported by official grabbers.
 - Displays information and downloads videos, audios, images etc.
 - Merges YouTube separated audio and video streams into complete media files.
 It can join HLS segments as well!